thedevtoolsmith/duckdb-eda-mcp-server/README.md

 ## About

 DEMS is intended to be helpful for anyone who wants to do exploratory data analytics, i.e., do some quick and dirty analytics of some data to present an argument or to prove a point using DuckDB.
-(If you're not using DuckDB, you should do that first.)
+(If you're not using DuckDB, [check it out](https://duckdb.org/).
+It's a *really* fast columnar, in-process DB)

 You might be a developer/product manager who wants to make a business case for building a new feature, or somebody importing and analysing some data for writing a blog post.
 This MCP server is designed to help you quickly sift through